jpverkamp/blog/content/programming/advent-of-code/2018/2018-12-01-advent-of-code-year-4.md

 This time around, I'm hoping to solve each problem in both Python and Racket, both to show an example of how the languages differ and ... well, because I can :innocent:.

+*EDIT 2018-12-05*: Yeah...
+I'm not actually going to do these in both Racket and Python.
+The solutions are ending up being near direct translations.
+Since there are probably fewer people solving these in Racket, I'll do that first and Python eventually™.

 As always, these problems are wonderful to try to solve yourself.
 If you agree, *stop reading now*.
 This post isn't going anywhere.

 If you'd like to see the full form of any particular solution, you can do so on GitHub (including previous years and possibly some I haven't written up yet): <a href="https://github.com/jpverkamp/advent-of-code">jpverkamp/advent-of-code</a>